Caden-Fletcher/ImageProcessing/README.md

-A program for editing images.
+My personal program for editing images, for practice and fun.

 Currently there is only one conversion available, but there are plans for more options in the future.